 - Finally, if your destination address is numbered above #350 5th Avenue, the closest trains are the D, G, F, N and R, all stopping at 9th Street and 4th Avenue.

 Having said that, everything in Park Slope is within about a fifteen or twenty-minute walk from any train station, if you’re wearing sneakers.
-And, don't forget to check the MTA for transit delays, repairs, and other delays, especially on weekends.

 Edited by Alison Lowenstein